faceterteam/FaceterFOGClient/README.md

 ### 3.3.
 Get & Run Agent

-For a start need [registered as miner](https://fog.faceter.cam/miner/signup)
+For a start need [registered as a miner](https://fog.faceter.cam/miner/signup)

-Get the Agent for Faceter Fog Client [here](agent/fogagent) It is linux-x64 execute binary.
+Get the Agent for Faceter Fog Client [here](agent/fogagent).
+It is linux-x64 execute binary.

-The agent must be runned on the host operating system with required parameters: `foggerid` and `nodeid`.
+The agent must be run on the host operating system with required parameters: `foggerid` and `nodeid`.

 ```bash
 chmod +x fogagent
 ./fogagent --foggerid <your-fogger-id> --nodeid <your-node-id>
 ```

-`foggerid` can be get from the miner's account:
+`foggerid` can be obtained from the miner's account:

 ![image1](images/Image1.png)